What is lime Mortar?

 • Fat lime mortar is used commonly and for damp situations hydraulic lime mortar is used

-• Lime mortar is ancient type of mortar and widely used in historic structures along with stones.
+• It is ancient type of mortar and widely used in historic structures along with stones.

 Properties of Lime Mortar: